Back

 The list of flourishing minimum viable product cases moves far beyond Zappos, Spotify, and OpenTable.
 You can add Amazon, Dropbox, and Twitter too.
 Along with dozens of other tech startups whose products we use today.

 This is no accident.
 MVP is the most profit-efficient approach when it comes to testing ideas and hypotheses.
-These are five main reasons why choose MVP development for startups.
+These are the five main reasons to choose MVP development for startups.

 Reason #1.
 Being ahead of the curve

-Speed matters when it comes to introducing a product to market.
-The point is, several entrepreneurs may come up with similar project ideas at once.
+Speed matters when it comes to introducing a product to the market.
+The point is that several entrepreneurs may come up with similar project ideas at once.
 One would start on a longer journey while the other would hold on to a minimum viable product approach.
-The latter would hit the scene first and would less likely be perceived as me-tooism.
+The latter would hit the scene first, and would less likely be perceived as me-tooism.

-For unique ideas that are not quite widespread the rule ‘the quicker the better’ is the golden one.
-Vivid case of a tailor-made MVP in startups we worked with is Grecha.pro.
+For unique ideas that are not quite widespread the rule, ‘the quicker, the better’ is the golden one.
+A vivid case of a tailor-made MVP in startups we worked with is Grecha.pro.
 The app was developed to tackle restaurateurs’ issues.
-They mostly interact with suppliers via different channels: Google Sheets, messengers, papers etc. Grecha.pro consolidates all the communication aspects in one app for a more consistent workflow.
+They mostly interact with suppliers via different channels: Google Sheets, messengers, papers, etc. Grecha.pro consolidates all the communication aspects in one app for a more consistent workflow.
 Learn more in our blog.

 Reason #2.
 Facing the reality

-Still the MVP stage in a startup allows entrepreneurs to throw sunshine on the matter.
-After releasing the first iteration with the basic features to the market you get real feedback from users.
-They may suggest adding chat groups, revising UX or enhancing the register process by adding a sign-up via Facebook or Twitter.
+Still, the MVP stage in a startup allows entrepreneurs to throw sunshine on the matter.
+After releasing the first iteration with the basic features to the market, you get real feedback from users.
+They may suggest adding chat groups, revising UX, or enhancing the registration process by adding a sign-up via Facebook or Twitter.
+If needed, you can make a pivot for your project based on the feedback from real users.

-Creating MVP for startups means relying not on bare assumptions or analytics, but the real perceptions and experiences of the target users
+Creating MVP for startups means relying not on bare assumptions or analytics but on the real perceptions and experiences of the target users

 Reason #3.
 Strengthening words with actions

 This is why the idea would be better put to work.
 Operating projects employed by users are the best arguments in your favor against investors.
-Besides, a real product serves as a proof of consistent startup’s traction acknowledging progress and potential for growth.
+Besides, a real product serves as proof of consistent startup traction acknowledging progress and potential for growth.

 Reason #4.
 Caring about resources

 Both material and human.
-Web-development costs a pretty penny and this penny is especially hard to part with when you’re not sure about the outcome.
-As building the MVP implies rolling out the basic version, it takes less team hours to create.
+Web development costs a pretty penny, and this penny is especially hard to part with when you’re not sure about the outcome.
+As building the MVP implies rolling out the basic version, it takes fewer team hours to create.
 This lowers the expenses compared to the full product release.
 Spare cash may be poured into branding, hiring a team, or renting an office.

 Reason #5.
-Going balls to the walls on marketing
+Going balls to the wall on marketing

 Checklist for developing your MVP